List of BanG Dream! characters: Kokoro Tsurumaki

 Kokoro forms Hello, Happy World! while looking for something fun to do.
-Due to her wealthy background and optimistic personality, she frequently leads the band in absurd activities like restoring a dilapidated amusement park and going on an island adventure.
+Due to her wealthy background and optimistic outlook and personality, she frequently leads the band in absurd activities like restoring a dilapidated amusement park and going on an island adventure.
 When Poppin'Party struggles to find inspiration for their self-sponsored show, Kokoro helps them by organizing an event on her personal cruise ship to make them smile.

 She is voiced by Miku Itō.
 Itō joined the project after expressing amusement and fascination at Hello, Happy World!'s description provided by Bushiroad; despite initial concerns about portraying Kokoro due to the demands of the character's hyperactive personality, Itō figured "not to think too deeply" when voicing her.
 She co-hosts the online franchise news show HaroHapi CiRCLE Broadcast with Moe Toyota.
 Kokoro is voiced by Natalie Rial in the dub.